-Don't fear.
-Think that you are always an amazing asset, which every employers will feel lucky to have you.
+Think that you are always an amazing asset, which every employer will feel lucky to have you.
 Don't be nervous.
-Take deep breath.
+Take a deep breath.
 Think that this interview is just to determine whether or not this job will be a good fit for both the employer and yourself.
-If the employer do not offer you the job, then the individual is not smart enough to work for the place.
+If the employer does not offer you the job, then the individual is not smart enough to work for the place.
 Make sure the confidence level is high; try till you get the job.
 Make sure that you employ any mind trick necessary to ensure that you put a little pride in your stride.

 Limit your gesture

-Make sure that you do not to tap or shake your foot, click your pen, or rock back and forth in your chair as if you need to use the rest room.
-Remember that you wont get a phone call, If you annoy interviewers, or make them dizzy.
+Make sure that you do not tap or shake your foot, click your pen, or rock back and forth in your chair as if you need to use the restroom.
+Remember that you won't get a phone call, If you annoy interviewers, or make them dizzy.